 BASF and Yara to evaluate low-carbon blue ammonia project at U.S. Gulf Coast

-June 29, 2023.
-OSLO, NO – WATERLOO, BE – BASF and Yara Clean Ammonia are collaborating on a joint study to develop and construct a world-scale low-carbon blue ammonia production facility with carbon capture in the U.S. Gulf Coast region.
+/EIN News/ -- OSLO, Norway, June 29, 2023 (GLOBE NEWSWIRE) -- BASF and Yara Clean Ammonia are collaborating on a joint study to develop and construct a world-scale low-carbon blue ammonia production facility with carbon capture in the U.S. Gulf Coast region.
 The companies are looking into the feasibility of a plant with a total capacity of 1.2 to 1.4 million tons p.a. to serve the growing global demand for low-carbon ammonia.

 “Yara and BASF have successfully collaborated in the past and we are pleased to explore a new clean ammonia project together.
 In line with Yara Clean Ammonia’s strategy, we are working systematically to develop asset-backed supply to decarbonize agriculture as well as serving new clean ammonia segments such as shipping fuel, power production and ammonia as a hydrogen carrier,” said Magnus Krogh Ankarstrand, President of Yara Clean Ammonia.